s-holst/EOS-S3-QTplus/README.md

 The goal of this project is to document registers and functions of the SoC and the board in a VSCode friendly way and to provide bare-bones startup code for tinkering.
 There are no references to any SDKs or libraries other than the stock [GNU Arm Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads).
 There is no build system other than a simple Makefile.
 The code is kept as simple, small, and clear as possible.

-To get started, have the toolchain installed, type `make`, and load the compiled `main.elf` to the device via JLink or other means.
-The main program reads the accelerometer via I2C and sends its data via UART on pads 44 and 45.
+To get started, have the toolchain installed, type `make`, and load the compiled `main.elf` or `main.bin` to the device via JLink or other means.
+The main program activates an UART (115200 8N1) on pads 44 and 45.
+A simple CLI provides various functions, including reading the accelerometer, ADC, and USR button; writing itself into flash memory, and configuring the FPGA.

 It is also very much a work-in-progress.
 For now, only the most basic definitions are included.
 I'll be adding information as a learn more about this device.
 Feel free to send me PRs for the parts you care about.